raspberrypilearning/laser-tripwire/en/step_5.md

 --- /task ---

-The “ExecStart” parameter is used to specify the command we want to run.
-The “Type” is set to “idle” to ensure that the ExecStart command is run only when everything else has loaded.
-Note that the paths are absolute and define the complete location of Python as well as the location of our Python script.

 --- task ---

 Define a new unit called 'Laser Tripwire' and set it to run after the multi-user environment is available.